-The Bank has determined that the following forward-looking macroeconomic factors are the key drivers that contribute to credit losses: Canada real GDP, Consumer Price Index (CPI) and unemployment rate.
+The Bank has determined that the following forward-looking macroeconomic factors are the key drivers that contribute to credit losses: Canada real GDP, Consumer Price Index (CPI), unemployment rate and long-term interest rate.
 These macroeconomic factors are forecasted at the provincial and national level.